About Glenburn

 Jail & Inmate Records

-The Renville County Jail in Mohall serves as the primary detention facility for Renville County.
-The facility handles the booking process for individuals arrested throughout Renville County, where they are photographed, fingerprinted, and their personal information is recorded.
+The Renville County Jail in Mohall is the primary detention facility for Renville County.
+The facility handles the booking process For people arrested throughout Renville County, where they are photographed, fingerprinted, and their personal information is recorded.
 Inmate lookup services are available through the Sheriff's Office, allowing the public to find information about current inmates.
 Visitation rules are specific to the facility and typically require prior scheduling.

 Arrest Records